 Guido tells us his testimony: From the Andes to Rome.

-The place where I come from - comments - is located at the southwestern end of the Republic of Ecuador, in the Low Andes, receiving greater influence from the Pacific and the Amazon, giving it a great flora and fauna in the place.
+The place where I come from - comments - is located in the extreme southwest of the Republic of Ecuador, in the Low Andes, receiving greater influence from the Pacific and the Amazon, giving it a great flora and fauna in the place.

 My father is Santos Agustín Chalaco Torres and my mother is Corina Jaramillo González.
 We are three brothers and I am the youngest.